Hitesh0s/auto-resume-sifter/README.md

 **Disparity detection:**

 - Mean normalised score is computed per inferred gender group.
-- Groups with fewer than 5 candidates are flagged as low-sample (estimates unreliable).
+- Groups with fewer than 5 candidates are flagged as low-sample, since their estimates aren't reliable.
-- **Mann-Whitney U test** is used when exactly two known groups exist; **Kruskal-Wallis H test** is used for three or more.
-Both are non-parametric (no normality assumption).
+- **Mann-Whitney U** is used when exactly two known groups exist; **Kruskal-Wallis H** is used for three or more.
+Both are non-parametric and require no assumption of normality.
-- **pp-gap** = absolute difference between the two highest group means, in percentage points.
+- **pp-gap** = difference between the **highest and lowest** group means, in percentage points, computed across groups with at least 3 candidates each.
 - **Disparate Impact Ratio (DIR)** = min(group_mean) / max(group_mean).
-A DIR < 0.80 is the configured threshold.
+A DIR below 0.80 is the standard EEOC four-fifths rule threshold for adverse impact.
-- Bias is first considered when pp-gap > 10 OR DIR < 0.80; if a p-value is available and p ≥ 0.05, the bias flag is cleared.
-In practice, the effective statistical threshold is p < 0.05.
+- A candidate flag (pp-gap > 10 or DIR < 0.80) is only retained once the statistical test confirms significance at p < 0.05; below that threshold, the disparity is treated as noise rather than bias.

-**Counterfactual correction (when bias detected):**
+**Counterfactual correction** runs once bias is detected:

-1. All candidate name tokens are replaced with `[CANDIDATE]` in the raw text.
+1. Every occurrence of a candidate's name is masked to `[CANDIDATE]` in the raw text.
-2. The masked resumes are re-scored against the JD using the same TF-IDF pipeline.
+2. The masked resumes are re-scored against the JD through the same TF-IDF pipeline.
-3. The corrected score = average of original score and masked score.
+3. The corrected score is the average of the original and masked scores.
-4. Up to 3 iterative correction rounds are applied until the per-candidate delta < 2 pp.
+4. Up to 3 iterative rounds run until the per-candidate delta drops below 2 pp.

-The correction neutralises any name-vocabulary leakage into the cosine similarity signal.
+This neutralises any name-vocabulary leakage into the cosine similarity signal — cases where the name itself (rather than the resume's substance) was nudging the score.

 ### Career Gap Dimension